-* This post first appeared on Pressure Cooking Today, where I am a monthly contributor.
+* This post first appeared on Pressure Cooking Today.

 Pressure Cooker Old Fashioned Chili Dog Sauce brings back memories of an American theme park stand many of us recall.
 Created to satisfy a long lasting craving, its slow cooked flavor is ready in a matter of minutes.
 Using an electric pressure cooker rather than attempting dull hours of stove-top conventional methods makes this recipe simple and delicious.
 It’ll be an all time favorite for you and your crew.